 Those who hold a practical nursing diploma to become a licensed practical nurse (LPN) must pass the NCLEX-PN.
 Associate’s or Bachelor’s degree holders who wish to become a registered nurse (RN) must pass the NCLEX-RN.

 The main difference between these exams is that NCLEX-RN focuses more on the management of care while the NCLEX-PN focuses on coordination.
 Before the COVID-19 pandemic, the NCLEX-RN Exam had more questions than the NCLEX-PN, however, since October 2020 you get between 75 and 145 items in both exams.
 In addition to this, the minimum of correct answers is 60, while the maximum number of scored items is 130.

 4) How is the NCLEX set up?

 The NCLEX is a computer-adaptive test.
-This means that you will first take the exam on the computer set in a testing center of your choice.
+This means that you will take the exam on a computer set in a testing center of your choice.
 Second, according to your initial performance in the exam, the difficulty of the following questions will be determined.

-For example, if you miss the previous question, the next one will be a bit easier.
-On the other hand, if you get one question right, the next one will be slightly more challenging.
-This format is created to get a more accurate result in which areas you are better or need improvement.
+For example, if you miss the previous item, the next one will be a bit easier.
+On the other hand, if you get one correct answer, the next one will be a more difficult question.
+This format is created to get a more accurate result in which areas you are better at or need improvement.

 5) What Topics are covered in the NCLEX?
 Is it Difficult?